[Full Guide] How Long To Boil Yuca

 When yuca is properly cooked, it should be soft and fork-tender, allowing the utensil to easily slide through the root without any resistance.
 If there is still some resistance, it means that the yuca needs more time to cook.

-Related: [Full Guide] How Long To Boil Wontons
+Related: How Long to Boil Sweet Potatoes?

 It is crucial to avoid overcooking the yuca as it can result in a mushy texture.
 This can be easily detected when the yuca starts to break apart and loses its shape.
 To prevent overcooking, it is best to check the yuca frequently during the cooking process.